Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

-In most cases, bearing failure is not random β€” it is caused by mechanical stress, poor installation, lubrication issues, or system conditions.
-Understanding the root cause is critical to preventing repeated failures and costly downtime.
+In most cases, bearing failure is not random.
+Instead, it is caused by lubrication issues, mechanical stress, contamination, poor installation, or unsuitable operating conditions.
+Therefore, understanding the root cause is essential if you want to prevent repeated failures and costly downtime.

 What Do Bearings Do in a Bare Shaft Pump?